maxwellbrenner/A-Hitchhikers-Guide-to-Gambling-on-Cagefighting-Realtime-MMA-Analytics/Preprocessing and Cleaning/Preprocessing and Cleaning Documentation.md

 - **Description**: Converts control time from the 'MM:SS' format into total minutes for easier numerical analysis.
 Control time is a key metric in determining a fighter’s ability to dominate their opponent.

 ### 8. `attempted_landed_split(df, column_name)`
-- **Description**: Splits columns with the format 'X of Y' (e.g., strikes landed out of attempts) into two separate columns for 'landed' and 'attempted' values.
+- **Description**: Splits columns with the format 'Attempted of Landed' (e.g., strikes landed out of attempts) into two separate columns for 'landed' and 'attempted' values.
 This split enables us to analyze the efficiency and accuracy of a fighter's performance.

 ### 9. `calculate_disparities(df, rounds=2)`
 - **Description**: Calculates disparities in fight statistics (e.g., strikes, takedowns) between two fighters over the first two rounds.
 By focusing on disparities, we gain insight into how one fighter's performance compares to their opponent, which is a stronger predictor of fight outcomes than raw stats.